healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 *   1 x cleaning brush
 *   1 x user guide

 The Omega NC900 comes with more parts than most, including a blank cone and four plastic nozzles for other functions (making sorbets, nut milk, pasta, and other things).
 The sheer number of parts may seem overwhelming, but remember that you don’t (and can’t) use all of them at once.
-The parts are also easily available [online](https://omegajuicers.com/pages/juicer-shop-by-parts-part-nc900hdc).
+Replacement parts are also easily available [online](https://omegajuicers.com/pages/juicer-shop-by-parts-part-nc900hdc).

 The user guide, which is in English, details the parts and how to assemble them for different purposes.